unc-csxl/csxl.unc.edu/docs/sqlalchemy/4_crud_operations.md

 ### Querying Based on Database Relationships

-> **NOTE:** In Part 5 of this SQLAlchemy tutorials, you learn about database relationships.
-If you have not reviewed Part 5 yet, check that out first!
+> **NOTE:** You will learn about database relationships in [Chapter 5](https://github.com/unc-csxl/csxl.unc.edu/blob/docs/querying/docs/sqlalchemy/5_relationships.md) of this SQLAlchemy tutorial.
+If you have not reviewed Chapter 5 yet, check that out first!

 Once your database tables grow in complexity, it is extremely likely that you will be trying to query data with relationships to other data - therefore, it is important to become familiar with how to query based on these relationships using SQLAlchemy.